11 Best Philosophical Books to Expand Your Mind in 2020

 People tend to find philosophical books to be difficult to understand because philosophers typically write for other philosophers rather than ordinary people.
 This can discourage the everyday person from reading this genre because the precise language often reduces readability.
 However, the solid arguments in these books are made in the manner that they are in order for the authors’ ideas to not be misinterpreted.

 The truth is, reading philosophical books can grant you with a level of self-awareness that’s essential to have in order to live a healthy life.
 While it can be scary to engage in introspection, it's important to do if you want to live authentically.
 You can use philosophy to help you gain a better understanding of your mind and take better control of your future.
-Reading other people's ideas can help you start to analyze your own existence outside of external influences.
+Reading other people's ideas can help you become open to philosophical questions and start to analyze your own existence outside of external influences.

 Reading philosophical books can also help you recognize the evolution of human thought.
 With that said, let’s look at 11 of the best philosophical books that you can read to help expand your mind in 2020.